Last Updated on October 6, 2023

 While the theater’s exterior might not be the most photographic place on this list, I had to include it because it is an iconic place in Atlanta for its theatrical productions.

 Constructed in 1928, the Fox Theater was initially planned to house the Shriners Organization.
-The extravagant construction and architectural designs turned out to be a little too costly for the Shriners, resulting in them leasing the building to William Fox.
+The extravagant construction and architectural designs were a little too costly for the Shriners, resulting in them leasing the building to William Fox.
 Fox was known for building movie theaters in America in the 1920s, and with his financial assistance, the Fox Theater was completed.

-If you enjoyed this post, please share or pin it for later!
+If you enjoyed this article, The Best Places to Take Pictures in Atlanta, please share or pin it for later!

 A Note on My Images

-Most of the images in this article that I took are shot on 35mm film, and it took multiple trips down to Atlanta to take these exposures.
-The weather was not on my side for many of these times, especially when we went to Ponce City Market.
+Most of the images in this article I took were shot on 35mm film, and it took multiple trips down to Atlanta to take these exposures.
+The weather was not on my side for many of these visits, especially when we went to Ponce City Market.
 The third time was a charm, however!
 I finally got some sunny blue skies.

-And I’m lucky to live near Atlanta and have these incredible places to discover.
+I’m lucky to live near Atlanta and have these incredible places to discover.
 I learned more about my city even though I lived in this area all my life!
-I hope to add more to this post as Atlanta grows, as it is a city that is quickly changing and evolving!
+I hope to add more to this post as Atlanta grows; it is a quickly changing and evolving city.

 Stay tuned for updates!